sakayat/foodferry-backend/README.md

-# Food Delivery Website
+# FoodFeery

 ## Overview
-This is a food delivery website built using Django and Django REST Framework.
+FoodFeery is a food delivery website built using Django and Django REST Framework.
 Users can browse and order food from their favorite restaurants, while restaurant owners can manage their offerings and orders.
 Administrators have full control over the platform, managing users, restaurants, and food categories.

 ## Features